-I took my title from an article my Dad showed me by Ben Graham.
-Its a good article.
+I took my title from an article my Dad showed me by Paul Graham.
+It's a good article.
 Not many nine years olds have probably read it, but perhaps more should.
 It basically argues that adults should stop lying all the time to their kids.
 I agree, and this is why...

 When I was five I asked my Dad if Santa was real.
 He looked at me and asked, "Do you want to believe he is real?"
 I decided that I'd rather know the truth and so he told me Santa was a fictional story, but that many feel the story teaches a deeper truth about the joy of giving.
 When I lost my first tooth I asked my Mom the same question.
 She told me the truth...but I still insisted on getting a dollar :)

 One thing I liked about this experience is that I had a choice.
 My parents never told me Santa was real.
 I like knowing the truth, but I have friends that seem to really enjoy believing in things like Santa.
 If they want to wake up on Christmas morning with gifts from Santa instead of Mom and Dad...why not?

 But what about the practice of teaching fictional stories as fact?

 The word "lie" has a negative connotation.
 Most parents don't consider the telling of "The Santa Claus" to be lying.
 Many of my adult family members say they told their kids Santa was real because they thought it would help them understand a deeper truth about love and the joy of giving.
 Is this lying?

 Let's look at three definitions for the word "lie" suggested by Google: